Emmotes/ic_spoilers/docs/patron_5.md

 # Variants

-The list of variants got bit huge - so I put them in a separate page: [Elminster's Variants](patron_5_variants.html)
+The list of variants got a bit huge - so I put them in a separate page: [Elminster's Variants](patron_5_variants.html)

 [Back to Top](#top)